pelinkaynarpinar/personal-protective-equipment-detection/README.md

 The aim of this project is to support workplace safety by detecting whether workers are wearing required personal protective equipment in industrial or construction environments.

+This project was developed as an educational and portfolio project to demonstrate object detection, model training, evaluation, and inference using YOLOv8.

-## Classes
+## Detected Classes

-The model was trained on the following classes:
+The model was trained to detect the following classes:

 * Gloves
 * Helmet